The eternal question

 We love, we live, and we pray.'

-I took from the shelve an old book,
+Off the shelve I took an old book,

 "Generations come, generations go" -